Jia-py/Jia-py.github.io/_pages/about.md

 *D3: A Methodological Exploration of Domain Division, Modeling, and Balance in Multi-Domain Recommendations*

 **Pengyue Jia**, Yichao Wang, Xiangyu Zhao, Xiaopeng Li, Huifeng Guo, Ruiming Tang.

+Deployed in the production environment with 100% traffic.

 </div>
 </div>